Xcode: The official IDE for iOS helps you develop and install the necessary tools to set it up.

 In general, you are introducing FusionAuth in order to normalize and consolidate user data.
 This helps make sure it is consistent and up-to-date as well as offloading your login security and functionality to FusionAuth.

-In this section, you’ll get FusionAuth up and running and use Git to create a new application.
+In this section, you’ll get FusionAuth up and running and use git

 cd fusionauth-quickstart-swift-ios-native